UCB-stat-159-s23/project-Group27/README.md

 We utilized various statistical methods, including a Chi-Square test and Kruskal-Wallis test, to make our determinations.

+# Data

+# Analysis

+- `main.ipynb` : main narrative notebook that summarizes all the results
+- `County_Analysis.ipynb` : notebook that explores (total) crashes based on each county in 2019
+- `day_of_month.ipynb` : notebook that explores total crashes based on the day of a month or month in a year
+- `time_of_day.ipynb` : notebook that explores fatal and injury crashes based on the time of day

 # Installation

 Run `make env` in your terminal/shell to set up the conda environment.